benhoyt/benhoyt.github.com/writings/the-small-web-is-beautiful.md

 For this website, I lovingly crafted each byte of HTML and CSS by hand, like a hipster creating a craft beer.
 Seriously though, if your focus is good content, it's not hard to create a simple template from scratch with just a few lines of HTML and CSS.
 It will be small and fast, and it'll be yours.

-Loading this article transfers about 23KB (55KB uncompressed), including the favicon and analytics script.
+Loading this essay transfers about 23KB (55KB uncompressed), including the favicon and analytics script.
 It's small, fast, and readable on desktop or mobile.
 Beauty is in the eye of the beholder, but I'm aiming for a minimalist design focussed on the content.

 In addition to making sure your HTML and CSS are small, be sure to compress your images properly.
 Two basic things here: don't upload ultra-high resolution images straight from your camera, and use a reasonable amount of JPEG compression for photos (and PNG for screenshots or vector art).
 Even for large images, you can usually use 80 or 85% compression and still have an image without JPEG noise.
 For example, the large 1920x775 image on the top of my [side business's homepage](https://giftyweddings.com/) is only 300KB.